Comfort is the key to enjoying your bike rides. We've tracked down and tried the best women's bike shorts so you don't have to waste money on rubbish.

 A Guide To Women’s Bike Shorts

-Finding the right gear is essential to a pleasant riding experience.
+Finding the right gear is essential to getting a pleasant riding experience.
 Men and women have different bodies with different needs in order to ensure a comfortable ride.
+Due to the wide varieties of women’s body types, there are a lot of factors to consider and it may take a while to find the best women’s bike shorts for you.

 Your standard pair of shorts simply can’t provide the comfort and protection you need for riding your bike.
 One of the easiest yet most worthwhile things you can do for yourself and your riding is to find the perfect women’s padded bike shorts.